 “Really the right time is when you’re ready, but for me once I got the all clear at 12 weeks I wanted to scream it from the rooftops!
 I just somehow held out until 20 weeks for the gender reveal.”

 “I wish I had announced my second pregnancy right when I found out, then I would’ve been able to have everyone share in my grief over my miscarriage too.
 Instead of just trying to smile and shrug when asked, ‘are you going to have another?’ or ‘why didn’t you try to have them closer in age?’”

 “I think 12 weeks plus is the best time to announce as seven/eight weeks is the most common time to miscarry.
 I recommend only telling the people who you would also be comfortable telling that you’ve miscarried.
 This is so you don't get people coming up to you asking how your pregnancy is going and them and you feeling awkward."

 8. Is nine weeks too early to announce pregnancy?

-As stated, there is a higher chance of miscarriage in the first 12 weeks, which is why some Mums prefer to wait until they are 12 weeks pregnant before announcing, as it is easier to tell their closest friends and family of a miscarriage, rather than everyone else.
+As stated, there is a higher chance of miscarriage in the first 12 weeks, which is why some mums prefer to wait until then.
+Many believe it's easier to tell only their closest friends and family of a miscarriage, rather than everyone else.

 However, a few points to consider:

 “I've had two miscarriages in my first trimester.
-After the first, you find out how common a miscarriage can be and so to avoid having to let everyone know I had a miscarriage, it was easier to wait.”
+After the first, you find out how common a miscarriage can be and so to avoid having to let everyone know I had a miscarriage, it was easier to wait with my second.”